 FAQ

-These quick answers cover common questions about ingredients, timing, effectiveness, and safety.
+The quick responses here address the questions owners most often ask about ingredients, timing, effectiveness, and safety.